TheAcharya/MarkerData/README.md

 # Marker Data

-The definitive Marker extraction application for Final Cut Pro that serves as a front-end GUI for [MarkersExtractor CLI](https://github.com/TheAcharya/MarkersExtractor).
+Marker metadata extraction and conversion application for Final Cut Pro that serves as a front-end GUI for [MarkersExtractor CLI](https://github.com/TheAcharya/MarkersExtractor).

 ## Core Features